imincik/geospatial-nix-page/README.md

-# Nixpkgs team page - Geospatial team
+# Nixpkgs maintainers page - Geospatial team

 Unofficial page for Geospatial nixpkgs maintainers containing list of packages, and information and resources which I frequently use.